 Online doctorate courses do require self-motivation and discipline.
 You will have to stay on top of things and keep yourself organized so you don’t fall behind!

 - Allow you to interact face-to-face with professors and classmates

-- Have more safeguards such as reminders for assignments, exams, etc.
+- Have more safeguards to help keep you on track, such as reminders for assignments and exams

-These factors are important for some students.
-However, traditional, in-the-classroom learning lacks flexibility!
-You are limited to schools in your proximity, and must deal with obstacles such as childcare, work schedules, commute, illness, and so on making it difficult to attend classes.
+These factors are important for some students, but traditional, in-the-classroom learning lacks the flexibility of online learning.
+You are limited to schools in your proximity and must deal with obstacles such as childcare, work schedules, commute times, illness, and other things that may make it difficult to attend class in person.

-As you can see, there are pros and cons to both.
+As you can see, there are pros and cons to both traditional and online learning.
 You will have to figure out which format works best for you, fits within your lifestyle, and will help you achieve your goals.

-Committing to an online doctorate program is major decision.
-Doctorate level study is rigorous and requires a great deal of commitment and dedication, and online doctoral programs are no exception.
-To be successful in this type of program, you must be tremendously self-motivated, organized and independent.
+Committing to an online doctorate program is a major decision.
+Doctorate-level study is rigorous and requires a great deal of commitment and dedication, and online doctoral programs are no exception.
+To be successful in this type of program, you must be tremendously self-motivated, organized, and independent.

-This is a major academic accomplishment that only a small percentage of college students achieve.
-For those that succeed in earning their online doctorate degree, the sky is the limit and they can expect to go far in their careers!
+Earning a doctorate degree is a major academic accomplishment that only a small percentage of college students achieve.
+Those that succeed in doing so typically go far in their careers!